 What are the deposit and withdrawal methods?

 Deposits and, especially, withdrawals are the most common things in gamblers’ mind.
 We all want to press the “withdraw” button as often as possible, but if you don’t do your homework before registering with an agent, you may be in for a horrid surprise.
 Your country may not accept the payment methods offered by the broker, or the commission fee may be too costly in the long term.
 Today, there are various options to fund your account via betting agent that range from classic bank transfers to modern e-wallets such as Neteller or Skrill Moneybookers.

 How good and fair are brokers’ odds?

-Brokers will never offer you the true odds.
-If they did, they would go bust.
 Every bet you make have a certain probability of winning or losing.
 The flip of a coin has a 50/50 probability of heads and tails.
 This would be even money bet.
 If you bet 10 dollars and was paid 10 dollars, you would be paid by the true odds.
 However, to remain operational and generate profits, brokers and bookmakers offer you lower odds and keep the difference between their odds and the true odds as a commission.
 This commission is usually expressed in percentages and is called house edge.
 Look only for brokers with a small house edge.
 Search for their historical odds data before taking their odds for granted.
 An odds converter tool will be very helpful if you’re not used to them.

 Always read broker’s terms and conditions carefully!
 We know they tend to be long and boring, but checking them few minutes could prevent you from so many mistakes and troubles.